rfmaynard/Accel-MagnetoMeter/README.md

 7. At this point the Pi should boot to desktop.
 Follow the additional set up options on screen.

+8. Enable I2C.
+This is the method we will be using to communicated with our Raspberry Pi.
+Type `sudo apt-get install -y python-smbus i2c-tools` into the terminal by pressing `ctrl+alt+t`.

+9. Type `sudo raspi-config` into the terminal.

+10. Go to interfacing options \> and enable I2C.

-8. Power down with `sudo powerdown` from the terminal by pressing `ctrl+alt+t` and set the Pi aside.
+11. Power down with `sudo powerdown` from the terminal by pressing and set the Pi aside.
 We will not be using it until sensor testing.

 **Step 2: Breadboarding and prototyping**